 This is what happens to the roads after a couple of tropical storms

 And the beach was changed from a wide boulevard of soft yellow sand to great irregular piles of pebbles and rocks, wild waves and high tides.
 So high that having dinner at Pedro’s on our last evening there, sitting at the table farthest from the water, the waves were almost lapping our feet.
-Really good dinner though!
+It was a really good dinner though.

 After nearly four months in La Manzanilla we felt rested and ready to start moving again.
 It was beautiful there, and exactly what we needed.
 We had time to remember ourselves again, time to discover new things about our inner journey, time to relax and play, time to dwell in presence.
 Time to just be.
 We missed the very first rains of the season that came during the last week of June.
 We’d taken a little trip on one of Mexico’s luxury buses to San Miguel de Allende and Guanajuato.
 That story in the next post.

 All words and images by Alison Louise Armstrong unless otherwise noted.

 © Alison Louise Armstrong and Adventures in Wonderland – a pilgrimage of the heart, 2010-2015.